Platform

 Hyperion Singles Processing Unit

-The current implementation of the SPU controls up to 15 detector tiles, collects and (pre-)processes the data, and sends it via optical 10-Gigabit Ethernet to the data acquisition system.
+The Hyperion SPU controls up to 15 detector tiles, collects and (pre-)processes read-out data, and sends the bundled data stream via optical 10-Gigabit Ethernet to the data acquisition system.
 The supply voltages for each tile can be controlled individually.
 As such, different detector technologies are supported.
 Multiple SPUs can be synchronized either galvanically or optically to ensure MRI compatibility.

-Communication and processing on the SPU is currently implemented either on a cost-effective XC7K160T Kintex-7 FPGA (Xilinx) or on a XC7K410T offering more processing resources.
-The SPU transmits the data via a 10 GBit optical Ethernet link to the data acquisition system.
-A second optical transceiver can be used in parallel to double the data rate, or can be used to synchronize the SPUs of a PET system without a galvanic connection for highest MRI compatibility.
+Communication and processing on the SPU are currently implemented either on a cost-effective XC7K160T Kintex-7 FPGA (Xilinx) or on a XC7K410T offering more processing resources.
+The second optical transceiver can be used to double the transmission of acquisition data up to 20 Gbit/s, or to synchronize multiple SPUs of a PET system avoiding a galvanic connection for highest MRI compatibility.

 Data Acquisition and Processing Server (DAPS)

-Sensor data and coincidence processing is realized in software which gives great flexibility to optimize for a specific application.
-The software runs on the central data acquisition and processing server (DAPS) which collects all the sensor data from the SPUs.
+Sensor data and coincidence processing is realized in software which gives great flexibility to optimize for specific applications.
+The software runs on the Data Acquisition and Processing Server (DAPS) which collects the sensor data from all SPUs.
 The DAPS is optimized for performance: It can save the detector raw data for later processing and analysis, or directly process singles and coincidences on-line.
-The hardware can be tailored to the specific application needs and can range from a small desktop-like computer up to a powerful server.
+The hardware can be tailored to actual application needs and can range from a small desktop-like computer up to a powerful server.

 Control Software

-The PET system is controlled with a software offering an intuitive graphical user interface that communicates with the detector hardware, either directly with an Ethernet connection, or through the DAPS functioning as a router for control- and status information.
-The software reads the different PET scanner configurations from XML-files, configures the hardware, controls it during the scans, and displays status information graphically.
+The PET system is controlled with a software offering an intuitive graphical user interface that communicates with the detector hardware, either via a direct Ethernet connection, or through the DAPS acting as a router for control and status information.
+The software reads the different PET scanner configurations from XML files, configures the hardware, controls it during the scans, and displays status information graphically.
 Whereas regular users can operate the system with a few clicks, the expert user can change every setting of the scanner and even program scripts, e.g. to automate the acquisition of a series of scans.
 All data is saved with additional information and log files in a database to keep all scan information together.

 Data Analysis Software